 ARNOLD: Wells Fargo maintains that there was nothing improper about this foreclosure.
 And that might've been it for Voltaire's house, but as she started calling local law firms, casting around asking for help, she got put in touch with one that just happened to be in the process of suing Wells Fargo on behalf of homeowners like her.

-Mr. GARY KLEIN (Attorney): I think very clearly the bank made a mistake.
+GARY KLEIN: I think very clearly the bank made a mistake.

 ARNOLD: At the federal district courthouse in Worcester, Massachusetts this week, Gary Klein was on his way through security to a hearing before a federal judge.

-Mr. KEVIN COSTELLO (Attorney): The documents are continually lost.
+KEVIN COSTELLO: The documents are continually lost.
 The modification is not forthcoming.
 The way that Wells Fargo has behaved constitutes an unfair and deceptive trade practice.
-Its a violation of Massachusetts consumer protection law.
+It's a violation of Massachusetts consumer protection law.

 ARNOLD: In the hearing, a lawyer for Wells Fargo denied that.
 The bank is trying to get the case dismissed.
 Meanwhile, similar cases are now being brought against the major banks in other states, too.
 Wells Fargo's lawyers declined an interview with NPR.
 But over the phone, a bank spokesman, Tom Goyda, defended the bank's decision to foreclose on Jennifer Voltaire.

-Mr. TOM GOYDA (Spokesman, Wells Fargo): Well, Chris, I can tell you that we worked with the Voltaires for more than a year in an effort to find an option that would allow them to stay in their home.
+TOM GOYDA: Well, Chris, I can tell you that we worked with the Voltaires for more than a year in an effort to find an option that would allow them to stay in their home.
 That's our ultimate goal in these situations.
 But we were never able to obtain all the documentation required and as a result, unfortunately, we had to go to a foreclosure sale.

 ARNOLD: When you say the documentation, you mean this one tax form that she says she sent in a bunch of times but Wells Fargo says that they never got it?